 Michele Taylor focuses on immigration law and criminal defense.
 She handles all levels of criminal defense from misdemeanors and DUIs to murder.
-Her 21 years of experience and her track record make her among the most skilled and effective criminal defense attorney in Kitsap County.
+Indeed, she is one of a handful of Kitsap attorneys with murder trial experience.
+Her 22 years of experience and her track record make her among the most skilled and effective criminal defense attorney in Kitsap County.
 She is one of a very few criminal defense lawyers in Kitsap Count with significant experience in murder trials.
 She also represents military people in courts-martial.

-In addition, Michele assists people seeking U.S. visas.
+Michele also assists people seeking U.S. visas for family members.
 She helps permanent residents and citizens seeking to bring family members to the U.S. Visa types include spousal or fiancé visas (K-1 or K-3, as well as other family visas (F-1, F-2, F-3 or F-4).

 Finally, she assists DACA recipients with renewals.
 She also stands ready to file for new DACA designations should the program be reinstated.